AOEpeople/aoe_technology_radar/README.md

 * **ring**: Ring section in radar.
 One of `trial`, `assess`, `adopt`, `hold`
 * **info**: (optional) A short textual description of the item (visible in overview pages)
+* **featured**: (optional, default "true") If you set this to `false`, the item will not be visibile on the homepage anymore but still available in the radar overview.

 The name of the .md file acts as item identifier and may overwrite items with the same name from older releases.